Fbullman/Electio9n_Analysis/README.md

 # Election_Analysis
-## Overview
+## Overview of Election Audit
-Perform election audit usng Pyhton
+The purpose of this project is to perform election audit using Pyhton, to help Colorado Board of elections make strategic decisions regarding future school budgets and priorities.